Atrix256/FalcorPathTracer/readme.md

  * add jitter
  * add dof
  * add shaped bokeh
+ * different aperture sizes affecting brightness, and why. counteracting it with exposure.

 * images for when explaining how to get good bokeh shots
  * link to romain guy's tweet?